Loff3/Loff3/README.md

 ## Hi there 👋

- 🔭 I’m a CS student who likes to program games in Godot.
+ 🔭 I’m a CS student specializing in GIS and geopspatial technical infrastructure.
- 🌱 I’m here to to learn and improve and get some experience with GIT!